 Ceilings

 Repair category 1

-Notes No significant defects evident.
+Notes No significant defects evident although some works may well prove necessary during any future redecoration.

 Internal walls

 Repair category 1

-Notes No significant defects evident.

-Floors including sub-floors

-Repair category 1

-Notes No significant defects evident.
+Notes No significant defects evident although some works may well prove necessary during any future redecoration.

+Floors including sub-floors Repair category 1 Notes No significant defects evident although elements of flooring were noted to run offlevel, indicative of past settlement of the building.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.